How do we feel about epoxy floors?

 Anonymous

-floors should be wood or concrete. if theyre inhabited by humans, then wood 100%. who the fuck came up with this molten plastic shit that produces a ton of toxic garbage and looks gaudy as fuck. jk, it was americans, of course.
+floors should be wood or concrete. if theyre inhabited by humans, then wood 100%. who the frick came up with this molten plastic shit that produces a ton of toxic garbage and looks gaudy as frick. jk, it was americans, of course.

 Anonymous